rtic-rs/rtic/book/en/src/internals/non-reentrancy.md

 A task handler can also be reentered without software intervention.
-This can occur if the same handler is assigned to two or more interrupts in the vector table but there's no syntax for this kind of configuration in the RTFM framework.
+This can occur if the same handler is assigned to two or more interrupts in the vector table but there's no syntax for this kind of configuration in the RTIC framework.